 Theresa's music is a blend of traditional and modern sounds with preferences in traditional rythms and ancestry chants.
 Her instruments are the acoustic guitar and percussion, but her main instrument is her unique voice.
 Her singing is in native to preserve African languages.
 She prides in expressing her voice passionately in her mother tongue more than English.
 She is a born artist and natural performer addicted to live music and improvisation.

-"Onani," is a Chewa poetic song with my two children Thembinkhosi and Vusithando backing vocals, a poignant creation born from the depths of personal anguish, crafted by the deft hands and visionary eye of Zel Mathew, a luminary from Zambia.
+"Onani," is a Chewa poetic song with Theresa's two children Thembinkhosi and Vusithando backing vocals, a poignant creation born from the depths of personal anguish, crafted by the deft hands and visionary eye of Zel Mathew, a luminary from Zambia.
 A testament to resilience in the face of adversity, this opus transcends mere melodies, delving into the very essence of human experience.

 With every note and lyric, it unveils a tapestry woven with threads of hardship, betrayal, and the insidious grasp of corruption that festers within society's marrow.
 Through the soul-stirring verses, a narrative unfolds, echoing the artist's harrowing journey marred by exploitation and identity theft, a fate that shackled his artistic expression and eclipsed his true essence.